mckoss/racetrack/README.md

 As a driver, the only control you have is to adjust your current acceleration in the *x* and *y* directions.
-In this implementation, you can choose any combination of -1, 0, and +1 acceleratiokn for each of *x* and *y*.
+In this implementation, you can choose any combination of -1, 0, and +1 acceleration for each of *x* and *y*.

-At each step, the simulator will calculate your new position on the grid and velocity on the track, and ask you so choose your next move.
+At each step, the simulator will calculate your new position and velocity on the grid, and ask you to choose your next move.
 Eventually, you will either crash (leave the track) or finish (cross the finish line).

-*If you want to play online manually, check out [Vector Racer](http://www.harmmade.com/vectorracer/) - not affiliated with this project.*
+*If you want to play a similar simulator online manually, check out [Vector Racer](http://www.harmmade.com/vectorracer/) - not affiliated with this project.*